-Following this offering, our founders will collectively own approximately % of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of our common stock from us in full) and, pursuant to our Stockholders Agreement (as defined herein), will control a majority of the voting power of shares of our common stock eligible to vote in the election of our directors.
+Following this offering, our founders will collectively own approximately % of the voting power of our common stock (or approximately % if the underwriters exercise their option to purchase additional shares of our common stock from the selling stockholders in full).
+Following this offering, pursuant to the terms of our amended and restated certificate of incorporation to be filed in connection with this offering and our Stockholders Agreement (as defined herein), our founders will have certain rights and will control a majority of the voting power of shares of our common stock eligible to vote in the election of our directors, and will be able to determine or significantly influence corporate matters for the foreseeable future, including with respect to the composition of our board of directors and election of directors, amendments of our organizational documents, and any merger, consolidation, sale of all or substantially all of our assets, or other major corporate transaction requiring stockholder approval.
 As a result, we expect to be a "controlled company" within the meaning of the corporate governance standards of the New York Stock Exchange.

 See the section titled "Management-Director Independence and Controlled Company Exception" and "Certain Relationships and Related Party Transactions-Stockholders Agreement."

 Investing in our common stock involves risks.
-See the section titled "Risk Factors" beginning on page 19 to read about the factors you should consider before buying shares of our common stock.
+See the section titled "Risk Factors" beginning on page 20 to read about the factors you should consider before buying shares of our common stock.